 - Reduce tenant turnover by improving the quality of your property and the comfort of the space.
 Tenants will enjoy having lower utility bills, too!

 - Increase the property value by being able to offer energy-efficient units.

 Did you know you can get notifications from DTE on how your properties are using energy, including receiving shutoff notifications?
 Sign up for the Landlord Utility Manager tool with DTE.

 Find out about the steps you can take – from the simple to the complex – to make your rental properties more energy efficient.

 You can also find tools to get the job done, whether you’re doing it yourself or hiring help.

 Pay for it all

 If you manage 3 or more units in the same property, you may want to consider financing your energy-related projects through Ann Arbor’s PACE program.
+For 1- to 4-unit properties, consider the a2energy Loan Fund for Rental Housing that offers low-interest loans of up to $8,000 per property.
 For larger properties that qualify as affordable housing, Fannie Mae offers refinancing options through their Green Refinance Plus program.

 Federal Tax Credits

 Certain ENERGY STAR products qualify for tax credits, but not all; visit the ENERGY STAR website for more information.